PamelaRamirezA/PamelaRamirezA/README.md

 - 👋 Hi, I’m Pamela Ramirez
 - 👀 I’m interested in new challenges solving problems in the real life.
-- 🌱 I’m currently learning typescript and phyton.
+- 🌱 I’m currently learning typescript and go.
 - 💞️ I’m looking to collaborate on projects based on typescript and phyton.

 <!---